jmettraux/aac_magic/src/spells.md

 A ball of light absorbing threads.

 Can be thrown at a creature to blind it (provided it has eyes, uses them, and they fit in the radius of the ball).
-If the weaving succeeds, the caster has to succeed a DC 6 DEX/Shoot skill check to "place" the ball.
+The referre may require a DC 6 `DEX` / `Shoot` skill check to "place" the ball at the right place.

 More static uses of the ball are common, to simply prevent light/vision from crossing the ball radius.